A Midsummer Night's Dream (1935 film): Casting

+Filming

-Austrian-born director Max Reinhardt did not speak English at the time of the film's production.
-He gave orders to the actors and crew in German with William Dieterle acting as his interpreter.
-The film was banned in Nazi Germany because of the Jewish backgrounds of Reinhardt and composer Felix Mendelssohn and music arranger and conductor Erich Wolfgang Korngold.
+Max Reinhardt did not speak English at the time of the film's production.
+He instead gave orders to the actors and crew in Austrian German while fellow refugee and longtime Reinhardt collaborator William Dieterle acted as his interpreter.

 The shooting schedule had to be rearranged after Mickey Rooney broke his leg while tobogganing at Big Pines, California.
 Since the production was too expensive to be delayed, Rooney's remaining scenes had to be shot with a stand-in, George Breakston, for the running and elfin sequences.
 Foliage had to be used to conceal his broken leg, as well as holes in the floor to complete Rooney's scenes.
-According to Rooney's memoirs, Jack L. Warner was furious and threatened to kill him and then break his other leg.
+According to Rooney's memoirs, Jack L. Warner was furious and said he wanted to kill Rooney, bring him back to life, and then break his other leg.

-This was the film debut of Olivia de Havilland.
+The relatively new material cellophane was used in ample amounts for the 1935 film—700,000 yards—to create the illusion of fairyland.

 Release and distribution

+The film opened worldwide on October 9, 1935 in London, New York, Sydney and Vienna.